-Building a stack is a faster and easier method of growing mushrooms on logs and is well suited for several species including oyster mushrooms and lion’s mane.
+Building a stack is a faster and easier method of growing mushrooms on logs and is well suited for several species including oyster mushrooms.
 Essentially, the method involves creating a ‘layer cake’ of short sections of a log stacked vertically on top of each other with a layer of spawn spread between each section (the filling).

 When and where to make your stack